-For Grades 9 & 10 courses: Withdrawals will not be recorded on the OST.
+Withdrawals from Grade 9 and 10 courses are not recorded on the OST.

-For Grades 11 & 12 courses: Universities require full disclosure of a student's academic progress.
+Grades 11 and 12

+Universities require full disclosure of a student's academic progress.
 In order to meet this requirement:

-- Withdrawals occurring within 5 days of the issuing of the mid-term report card will result in the mark not being recorded on the OST. - Withdrawals from a Grade 11 or 12 course 5 days after the issuing of the mid-term report card will result in the course and mark being recorded on the OST and the student's university application.
+- Withdrawals occurring within 5 days of the issuing of the mid-term report card will result in the mark not being recorded on the OST and not appearing on the student's university application. - Withdrawals from a Grade 11 or 12 course 5 days after the issuing of the mid-term report card will result in the course and mark being recorded on the OST and the student's university application.

-7.2 Retaking a Course
+5.2 Retaking a Course